Roundabouts in Campbell River

 This roundabout is part of the Highway 19A Upgrades project.
 Detailed design plans are in the works now, including a plan for community outreach to collect feedback on four concepts for the centre feature of the roundabout.
 Watch here for updates as they become available.

-Roundabouts are a traffic management tool which have been shown to be safer than traffic signals and can maintain traffic flow.
+Roundabouts are a traffic management tool that have been shown to be safer than traffic signals while maintaining traffic flow.

 - Improving safety for all road users – pedestrians, cyclists and motorists

 - Reducing speed, which results in reduced number and severity of crashes

 - Reducing traffic noise and vehicle emissions – compared to traditional signalized intersections, vehicles at roundabouts do not stop and accelerate, or idle

 - Enhancing appearance of intersection

 In a roundabout, traffic flows in a counter-clockwise direction around a centre island, which helps to reduce traffic delays and collisions while continuing to keep traffic flowing.
 Drivers don't have to stop before entering a roundabout unless there is a vehicle or pedestrian in their way, so traffic flows slowly and continuously, in the same direction, and all exits are right turns.

 To use a roundabout safely, remember: